 - The next stage is a “try it and see” try-out period which can last from 3 to 6 weeks.
 This gives each child enough time to then make an informed decision as to whether the community is the right place for them.

-- Once the trial is over the child, the parents and HBLC together decide whether the child can become a member of the school.
+- Once the trial is over, the child, parents, and HBLC decide together whether the child can become a member of the learning community.
 The vast majority of trials result in the child joining us.
-It is important that the steps are gradual allowing the child to feel their way through the admissions process.
+It is important that the steps are gradual, allowing the child to feel their way through the admissions process.